 Housing & Meals

 Housing is provided in comfortable, well-equipped apartments or homestays.
-All students find out their housing placements about 2 weeks prior to departure
+All students are notified about their housing placements about two weeks prior to departure.

 Between 5 and 7 students usually share apartments, which include single or double bedrooms, bathrooms, and laundry.
-Meals are not included for students who choose this option, but each apartment has a full kitchen.
-There are also numerous pubs and cafes within a short walk or "tube" (subway) ride from the residence.
+Meals are not included, but each apartment has a full kitchen.
+There are also many pubs and cafés within a short walk or Tube (subway) ride from the residence.

-Students who choose the homestay option have a room to themselves.
-Breakfast and dinner are included during the week; students are responsible for lunch and meals on weekends.
+If you choose the homestay option, you will have your own room.
+Breakfast and dinner are included during the week; you are responsible for lunch and meals on weekends.

 Cultural field trips in London, a theatre production, a full-day excursion to Bath and Stonehenge, and you choice of an excursion to Stratford-upon-Avon, Brighton, or Oxford are included in the program fee.